dmustanger/7dtd-ServerTools/README.md

 <br>
 <br>

-Donations to the project can be made at the link below.
-Donor names and their information will be kept private.
-All records are stored on the PayPal service and will not be disclosed nor distributed in other manner<br>
+Donations to the project can be made at the link below.<br>
+Donor names and their information will be kept private.<br>
+All records are stored on the PayPal service and will not be disclosed nor distributed in any manner<br>
 https://www.paypal.me/ObsessiveCoder <br>
 <br>
 # Installation